binarykitchen/videomail-client/README.md

 // loads Videomail into global scope require('videomail-client')

-// initialises the client with defaults inside the HTML container with the ID 'videomail' Videomail.init()
+// initialises the client with defaults
+// inside the HTML container with the ID 'videomail' Videomail.init()
 ```

 ... and bundle all that through Browserify.
-Awesome stuff!
+Enough said.

 ## Examples

-To run the examples in the repo in your local browser, just do this:
+To run the examples in your browser, just do this:

 1. `npm install`
 2. Ignite static server with `gulp examples` and